Questions about the Course

 What were the main changes in the 2015 edition?

 The structure of the CED was improved in the 2015 edition to better serve teachers as they move through the course.
 Key updates included:

 - Reformatting the concept outline to be easier for teachers to use.
 Learning objectives are now printed alongside the corresponding content in the outline, and more blank space makes it easier for teachers to write in examples of the historical individuals, events, topics, or sources.

 - Streamlining and consolidating the learning objectives from 50 to just 19, making them broader in focus and ultimately more useful for teachers in structuring their courses.

 - Refining and clarifying content at all levels (Key Concept, Roman numeral, and A-B-C levels).
 The degree of change varied across different components of the outline.

 - Statements are clearer and more historically precise, written with particular attention to clarity and balance.

 - Some key individuals (such as James Madison, Jane Addams, and Martin Luther King Jr.) and documents (such as the Gettysburg Address and the Federalist Papers) are now explicitly mentioned.

-- A new section — AP U.S. History Instructional Approaches — provides recommendations and optional examples for teachers on how to implement the curriculum framework in practical ways in the classroom.
+- Adding a new Instructional Approaches section that provides recommendations and optional examples on how to implement the curriculum framework in practical ways in the classroom.

-- Rubrics for the document-based question and long essay question have been updated in a new AP history rubrics (.pdf/555KB) document.
-To align with the changes to the rubrics, minor adjustments have been made to the language of the historical thinking skills, which are now presented in an easier-to-read table layout.
+- Updating the rubrics for the document-based question and long essay question in a new AP history rubrics (.pdf/555KB) document.
+To align with the changes to the rubrics, minor adjustments were made to the language of the historical thinking skills, which are now in an easier-to-read table layout.